 Drop-Off and Pick-Up

-Check in will take place at 1:30pm, inside the main entrance located near the rear of the building.
+Check in will take place at 9am or 1pm, inside the main entrance located near the rear of the building.
 A volunteer or staff member will help you check in your child.
 If someone other than you will be picking up your child, please notify lab staff at check in.

-You are also required to sign your child out when picking them up at 5:30pm.
+You are also required to sign your child out when picking them up at 12pm or 4pm.
 Again, this will be done inside the building and a volunteer will retrieve your child from the lab or classroom.

 General Health and Safety

-Snacks will not be provided to your child but please feel free to pack a snack for your child to enjoy.
+Snacks will not be provided to your child but please feel free to pack a snack for your child to enjoy during class.
 Your child may bring a water bottle that can be refilled at the lab.

 Cancelations & Refund Policy

-Cancelations must be made at least 7 days in advance of your enrolled class session to qualify for a full refund.
-Cancelations made less than one week out from class will qualify for a 50% refund.
-Cancelations must be made in writing to email@example.com or by calling 941-840-4394.
+Cancelations must be made at least 14 days before the first build class (by Oct 1 for traditional students; by Oct 3 for homeschool students) to qualify for a full refund.
+Cancelations made less than 14 days from the first build class will qualify for a 50% refund.
+Cancelations must be made in writing to firstname.lastname@example.org or by calling 941-840-4394.
 Cancelations by voicemail will not be accepted.
 No-shows do not qualify for a refund.
-If your child has to be picked up early, there is no refund for class time missed.
+If your child must be picked up early or miss a session, there is no refund for missed time.

-For each student to have a positive, safe experience in LEGO Robotics classes, we have established the following expectations.
+We have established the following expectations for each student to have a positive, safe experience in LEGO BotBattle classes.

 - Walking is our preferred mode of transportation while working in the lab!
 Please refrain from running.